2023 Best Value Allied Health Professions Bachelor's Degree Schools

 Top 25 Best Schools for Affordable Quality for a Bachelor's in Allied Health Professions

 Our analysis found Columbia Southern University to be the best value school for allied health professions students who want to pursue a bachelor’s degree in the United States.
-Columbia Southern University is a large private for-profit school located in the town of Orange Beach.
+Columbia Southern University is a fairly large private for-profit school located in the fringe town of Orange Beach.

-Columbia Southern University undergraduate students pay an average of $6,015 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Columbia Southern University are $6,015 per year.
 On average, allied health graduates from Columbia Southern University take out $21,551 in student loans while working on their Bachelor's Degree.

-Read full report on Allied Health Professions at Columbia Southern University
+Full Allied Health Professions at Columbia Southern University Report

 You’ll be in good company if you decide to attend Universidad Central Del Caribe.
 It ranked #2 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools list.
-Located in the midsize city of Bayamon, UCC is a private not-for-profit college with a fairly small student population.
+Located in the city of Bayamon, UCC is a private not-for-profit college with a small student population.

 You’ll join some of the best and brightest minds around you if you attend Western Carolina University.
 The school came in at #3 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools list.
-Located in the town of Cullowhee, WCU is a public school with a fairly large student population.
+Located in the distant town of Cullowhee, WCU is a public school with a large student population.

-You’ll be in good company if you decide to attend Bellevue College.
-It ranked #5 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools list.
-Located in the city of Bellevue, BC is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend Brigham Young University - Provo.
+It ranked #4 on our 2023 Best Value Allied Health Professions Bachelor’s Degree Schools list.
+Located in the city of Provo, BYU is a private not-for-profit school with a fairly large student population.

 Read full report on Allied Health Professions at Thomas Edison State University

-MSU Texas undergraduate students pay an average of $11,726 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at MSU Texas are $11,726 per year.
 While working on their Bachelor's Degree, allied health majors at MSU Texas accumulate an average of around $19,196 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $206.

 National University excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Allied Health Professions Bachelor’s Degree Trade Schools list.